LesFerch/WinSetView/Manual.md

 **Note**: Because **This PC** does not have its own GUID, this option creates registry values (in the BagMRU/Bags keys) that would be the same as if you manually browsed to this folder and set the view.
 These settings are prone to returning to Windows defaults (see *Apply to Folders "Bug"* below).

 \
-**Set view for "Network"**

-If this option is checked, *Network* will be set to the view selected.
-If this option is unchecked, this virtual folder will retain its Windows default of *Tiles* and group by *Category*.

-**Note**: The **Network** virtual folder does not have a *FolderType* registry entry, but does have its own GUID, so this option creates registry values in the *AllFolders* registry key, which is not affected by the *Apply to Folders "Bug"*.

-\
 **Make All Folders Generic** (Advanced interface)

 This option sets a registry value that tells Explorer to make all folders to be type *Generic* (i.e. *General Items*).